-I’ve seen myself drawn in by various sales tactics.
+I’ve seen myself drawn in by various sales techniques.
 People are more likely to buy something after receiving a free sample.
 Cultural customs dictate that if you receive a gift, you respond in kind, even going well above and beyond the value of the original gift in order to pay off your “debt.”
 Salespeople use this piece of our psychology for their own gain.

 Do I sometimes buy something I have sampled?
 Sure.
 But I am now aware of the voice inside my head telling me it’s polite to do so.
 And realizing what’s happening, I can free myself from the feeling of obligation, and make the decision rationally.
 Do I really want this, or am I simply following cultural norms?

 Even the boy scouts use these tactics.
 In Influence: The Psychology of Persuasion, by Robert Cialdini, he recounts how a boy scout once tried to sell him a ticket to some event he didn’t want to attend.
 When he declined, the kid asked if instead, he would like to purchase a chocolate bar, which Cialdini did.

 The only problem is that Cialdini does not like chocolate.
 So why did he buy the chocolate bar?

 Whether or not the boy scout knew it, he was using a sales tactic known as rejection then retreat.
 By declining to buy the tickets, Cialdini felt like he owed the boy scout something.